leognk/QuizLLM/README.md

 In the command line:
 * Run: `python3 main.py`
-* Enter a topic of your choice like "biology", "Harry Potter", or more original topics like "pi", "uncomfortable situations", "fear of dogs", or "anything".
+* Enter a topic of your choice like "biology", "Harry Potter", or more original topics like "pi", "meaning of life", or "funny situations".
 The possibilities are endless.
 * Specify the number of questions you want.
 * Play.